bigjohnson/Real-Programmers-Don-t-Eat-Quiche/README.md

 mail networks.

 * Real Programmers have no use for managers.
 Managers are a necessary evil.
-They exist only to deal with personal bozos, bean counters, senoir planners, and other mental defectives.
+They exist only to deal with personal bozos, bean counters, senior planners, and other mental defectives.

 * Real Programmers score floating point arithmetic.
 The decimal point was